Death and funeral of Corazon Aquino

-Corazon Cojuangco-Aquino, the 11th President of the Philippines, died on August 1, 2009, at the Makati Medical Center in Makati of cardiorespiratory arrest after being in hospital since June 2009, and was first diagnosed with colorectal cancer in 2008.
+Corazon Cojuangco-Aquino, the 11th president of the Philippines, died on August 1, 2009, at the Makati Medical Center in Makati of cardiorespiratory arrest after being in hospital since June 2009, and was first diagnosed with colorectal cancer in 2008.

 The Aquino family declined an invitation by government to grant the former president a state funeral.
 Her funeral was held on August 5, 2009, and her body was buried at the Manila Memorial Park in Parañaque.
-She is the first woman and the second President and layman after Carlos P. García to have their wake at the Manila Cathedral.
+She is the first woman and the second President and layman after Carlos P. Garcia to have their wake at the Manila Cathedral.